Investors see opportunity as miners seek alternative finance

 Royalties though were less attractive in better times, as miners sought to avoid eating into revenues from their mines and set tough terms.
 They are now within reach for investors.

-BlackRock secured its first royalty agreement last year, with a deal that paid London Mining LOND.L $110 million in exchange for 2 percent of iron ore revenues from its Marampa mine in Sierra Leone.
-The deal became one of the World Mining Trust's biggest investments, just below its equity investment in copper miner First Quantum (FM.TO).
+BlackRock secured its first royalty agreement last year, with a deal that paid London Mining $110 million in exchange for 2 percent of iron ore revenues from its Marampa mine in Sierra Leone.
+The deal became one of the World Mining Trust's biggest investments, just below its equity investment in copper miner First Quantum.

-It is also finalising a more modest, $12 million deal with copper and gold firm Avanco Resources (AVB.AX).
+It is also finalising a more modest, $12 million deal with copper and gold firm Avanco Resources.

 "You are getting a slightly more interesting risk/reward scenario through investing in royalties," Raw said.